-1. Pickens County and its cities will support an on-going, coordinated economic development program resulting in a diversified economic base, which will raise income levels.

-2. We will encourage re-investment in older, declining commercial corridors.

-3. We will support and assist existing businesses and industries to grow and expand in the county and cities.
+- 1. Pickens County and its cities will support an on-going, coordinated economic development program resulting in a diversified economic base, which will raise income levels. - 2.
+We will encourage re-investment in older, declining commercial corridors. - 3.
+We will support and assist existing businesses and industries to grow and expand in the county and cities.

-4. We will enhance the historical, aesthetic, and economic vitality of our downtowns and other existing commercial areas to create a unique atmosphere for shopping, entertainment and cultural activities.

-5. We will support the development and promotion of tourism opportunities that utilize our mountain resources, marble mining heritage, and other historic events and places.
+- 4. We will enhance the historical, aesthetic, and economic vitality of our downtowns and other existing commercial areas to create a unique atmosphere for shopping, entertainment and cultural activities. - 5.
+We will support the development and promotion of tourism opportunities that utilize our mountain resources, marble mining heritage, and other historic events and places. - 6.
+We will work with various state and federal agencies as well as local providers in order to improve broadband access throughout Pickens County, Jasper, Nelson, and Talking Rock.